apache/mxnet/example/README.md

 # MXNet Examples

 This page contains a curated list of awesome MXNet examples, tutorials and blogs.
 It is inspired by [awesome-php](https://github.com/ziadoz/awesome-php) and [awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning).
+See also [Awesome-MXNet](https://github.com/chinakook/Awesome-MXNet) for a similar list.

   - [Contributing](#contributing)
   - [List of examples](#list-of-examples)